P-S GAR Chaplain Corps introduces White Rope program

 |0

-This work, P-S GAR Chaplain Corps introduces White Rope program [Image 4 of 4], by A1C Alexis Christian, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, P-S GAR Chaplain Corps introduces White Rope program, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT